CodePushGo/website/src/content/blog/en/configuring-rollback-for-capacitor-updates.md

 -   Keep an eye on errors to initiate rollbacks early, avoiding major disruptions.
 -   Leverage analytics to spot and resolve any bottlenecks.

-> "We rolled out Capgo OTA updates in production for our user base of +5000.
-We're seeing very smooth operation and almost all our users are up to date within minutes of the OTA being deployed to @Capgo."
+> "We rolled out CodePushGo OTA updates in production for our user base of +5000.
+We're seeing very smooth operation and almost all our users are up to date within minutes of the OTA being deployed to @CodePushGo."
 >
 > -   colenso [\[1\]](https://capgo.app/)